Thousands stolen from Centerville couple in alleged USPS collection box theft

-WASHINGTON TWP, Ohio (WDTN) — 2 News is continuing to learn more about the reported thefts at blue USPS collection boxes.
-While arrests were made in connection to stolen mail from post offices in Kettering, police are still working to determine if they are connected to thefts at other locations.
+WASHINGTON TWP., Ohio (WDTN) — While arrests were made in connection to stolen mail from post offices in Kettering, police are still working to determine if they are connected to thefts at other locations.

 Michele and Brian Amlin thought the stress of tax season was over once they mailed their returns in the blue collection boxes outside the Washington Township Post Office; however, when their bank alerted them of someone trying to cash two fraudulent checks in their name, a new headache began.